Political unions involving Sweden

 Sweden has for political and dynastic reasons been in union with other kingdoms and princely states, ostensibly personal unions.

-Norway (I) and Skåneland
+Norway (I)

-In 1319 the infant Magnus Eriksson was crowned as king of both Sweden and Norway.
-In 1332 when the King of Denmark Christopher II died as a "king without a country" after he had pawned Denmark piece by piece, King Magnus took advantage of his neighbour's distress, redeeming the pawn for the eastern Danish provinces for a huge amount of silver, and thus also became king of Skåneland.
-The union of these three countries lasted until 1343 when Magnus preemptively let his son Haakon, succeed him to the Norwegian throne, though he would still rule as regent during his son's minority, which ended in 1355, when Haakon came of age.
+In 1319 the infant Magnus Eriksson was crowned as king of both Sweden and Norway (which included Iceland and Greenland).
+In 1332 Scania, Blekinge and Ven were sold to Magnus from Duke Johan of Holstein, after the local population expressed dissatisfaction with Duke Johan and stated they would rather be ruled by the Swedes.
+The Duke started negotiations with the Swedes and it was agreed that the Swedish king would redeem the pledge for 34,000 marks of silver (6 432 kilo).
+When the Danish king refused to recognise King Magnus's ownership of Skåneland, Magnus turned to the Pope, requesting confirmation of the purchase but received only evasive answers.
+Mainly as a result of his mother's lien on certain castles in Denmark, Magnus waged war with King Valdemar.
+Peace between them was only concluded in the autumn of 1343 in Varberg, when Valdemar formally renounced all claims to Scania, Blekinge and Halland.
+The union of these two countries lasted until 1343 when Magnus preemptively let his son Haakon, succeed him to the Norwegian throne, though he would still rule as regent during his son's minority, which ended in 1355, when Haakon came of age.
 In 1360 the Danish king Valdemar Atterdag reconquered Skåneland.

+Mecklenburg-Schwerin

+In 1384 Albrekt of Mecklenburg (ca 1338-1412) was king of Sweden 1363-1389 and Duke of Mecklenburg-Schwerin 1384-1412.
+Briefly forming a personal union in 1384 to 1389.

 Kalmar Union

 In 1397 the three Scandinavian kingdoms of Sweden, Norway and Denmark were united in the Kalmar Union, a personal union agreed upon in the Swedish city of Kalmar.
 After only a few decades the relationship between Sweden and the leading power Denmark had deteriorated into open conflict.
 The period until the dissolution in 1521 was marked by the constant strife between Sweden and Denmark.
 The union was sometimes made defunct by Sweden electing a monarch separate from the union king, and on one occasion Sweden and Norway were even de facto united in a personal union in opposition to the union monarch.